openwisp/openwisp-docs/developer/gsoc-ideas-2022.rst

   - Integrate `ZeroTier Controller APIs <https://docs.zerotier.com/central/v1>`_
     in OpenWISP Controller to allow managing networks directly from OpenWISP.
-  - Write documentation for using ZeroTier VPN backend and using applying a ZeroTier VPN template on a device.
+  - Write a step by step documentation which explains how to set up and use the new ZeroTier VPN backend with a device.
   - GitHub Issues:

     - `openwisp-controller #604 : [feature] Add support for ZeroTier VPN backend <https://github.com/openwisp/openwisp-controller/issues/604>`_